 - Curb-Stomp Battle: Nobunaga absolutely wrecked Takeda Katsuyori's cavalry forces at Nagashino when he brought Matchlock Ashigaru into the mix.

-- Recent historical materials says that the battle wasn't as lopsided as people knew, but since Takeda clan lost most of their valuable generals in the battle, it's still a major victory for Nobunaga.
+- Recent historical materials say that the battle wasn't quite as lopsided as people knewnote , but since the Takeda clan lost most of their valuable generals in the battle it was still a major victory for Nobunaga.

 - Driven to Suicide: He himself did this to Matsunaga Hisahide when he finally had enough of Hisahide betraying him.
 It's said that when Nobunaga had Hisahide cornered in his castle he sent a message to him, demanding his head and a priceless tea kettle in his possession.
 Hisahide answered by destroying the tea kettle and blowing himself up.

 - Nobunaga was actually forced to commit seppuku when he was betrayed by Akechi Mitsuhide and forced into a completely hopeless situation with thousands of Mitsuhide's troops surrounding him at Kyoto and only a handful of retainers to protect him.